 Student group committee elections

-Want to help lead your group, plan great events, and make everyone feel welcome?
+Do you want to help lead your group, plan great events, and make everyone feel welcome?
 Now’s your chance to get involved!
 Nominate yourself to join your student group committee by reading the information below and filling out the form.

 Why do we run elections?